metamn/react/content/blog/on-design-sytems/index.md

 ---

-And for the fun, and for a more compact experience, please enjoy the [previous iteration](https://docs.google.com/document/d/1ukf5kDq7pHGnnExUstssu5Xtl-2yT3KxUp4XU8vvpzE/edit?usp=sharing) on the subject, in a mini-book format.
+And for the fun, for a more compact experience, please enjoy the [previous iteration](https://docs.google.com/document/d/1ukf5kDq7pHGnnExUstssu5Xtl-2yT3KxUp4XU8vvpzE/edit?usp=sharing) on the subject, in a mini-book format.

 ---